Man with a Movie Camera: Vertov's intentions

 (a film without actors, without sets, etc.)

-This new experimentation work by Kino-Eye is directed towards the creation of an authentically international absolute language of cinema on the basis of its complete separation from the language of theatre and literature.
+This new experimentation work is directed towards the creation of an authentically international absolute language of cinema on the basis of its complete separation from the language of theatre and literature.

 This manifesto echoes an earlier one that Vertov wrote in 1922, in which he disavowed popular films he felt were indebted to literature and theater.

 Stylistic aspects

 Working within a Marxist ideology, Vertov strove to create a futuristic city that would serve as a commentary on existing ideals in the Soviet world.
 This artificial city's purpose was to awaken the Soviet citizen through truth and to ultimately bring about understanding and action.
-The kino's aesthetic shone through in his portrayal of electrification, industrialization, and the achievements of workers through hard labour.
-This could also be viewed as early modernism in film.
+The kino's aesthetic shone through in his portrayal of electrification, industrialization, and the achievements of workers through hard labor.
+This film is in keeping with modernist thoughts in how it challenges art both conceptually and in practice, incorporating industrial life and technology as featured subjects of the film and implementing new editing techniques.
+In utilizing these techniques, the artist creates a modern interpretation of city life.

-Some have mistakenly stated that many visual ideas, such as the quick editing, the close-ups of machinery, the store window displays, even the shots of a typewriter keyboard are borrowed from Walter Ruttmann's Berlin: Symphony of a Great City (1927), which predates Man with a Movie Camera by two years, but as Vertov wrote to the German press in 1929, these techniques and images had been developed and employed by him in his Kino-Pravda newsreels and documentaries for previous ten years, all of which predate Berlin.
+Some have mistakenly stated that many visual ideas, such as the quick editing, the close-ups of machinery, the store window displays, even the shots of a typewriter keyboard are borrowed from Walter Ruttmann's Berlin: Symphony of a Great City (1927), which predates Man with a Movie Camera by two years, but as Vertov wrote to the German press in 1929, these techniques and images had been developed and employed by him in his Kino-Pravda newsreels and documentaries during the previous ten years, all of which predate Berlin.
 Vertov's pioneering cinematic concepts actually inspired other abstract films by Ruttmann and others, including writer, translator, filmmaker and critic Liu Na'ou (1905–1940), whose The Man Who Has a Camera (1933) pays explicit homage to Vertov's Man with a Movie Camera.

 Man with a Movie Camera's usage of double exposure and seemingly "hidden" cameras made the movie come across as a surreal montage rather than a linear motion picture.
-Many of the scenes in the film contain people, which change size or appear underneath other objects (double exposure).
+Many of the scenes in the film contain people, who change size or appear underneath other objects (double exposure).
 Because of these aspects, the movie is fast-moving.
 The sequences and close-ups capture emotional qualities that could not be fully portrayed through the use of words.
 The film's lack of "actors" and "sets" makes for a unique view of the everyday world; one that, according to a title card, is directed toward the creation of a new cinematic language that is "[separated] from the language of theatre and literature".

 Production

-It was filmed over a period of about 3 years.
-Four cities – Moscow, Kyiv, Kharkiv and Odesa – were the shooting locations.
+It was filmed over a period of about three years.
+Four cities — Moscow, Kiev, Kharkov and Odessa — were the shooting locations.